baovien/moba-balance-masters-thesis/README.md

+### Master's Thesis
-# Masters Thesis - Lost in Draft: Investigating Game Balance in Multiplayer Online Battle Arena Drafting
+# Lost in Draft: Investigating Game Balance in Multiplayer Online Battle Arena Drafting

 ## Abstract
 The thesis explores modern machine learning solutions to turn-based strategy games.
 In particular, we explore the possibilities of equalizing the playing field for both teams in the draft phase of Defense of the Ancients 2 (Dota 2) and League of Legends (LoL), with both games being giants in the multi-million dollar esports industry.